zcc1307/zcc1307.github.io/research.md

 ### Imitation Learning

 Imitation learning (IL), or Learning from Demonstrations, models the setting where a learning agent learns from a demonstrating expert to obtain intelligent sequential decision making behavior.
 Compared with reinforcement learning, imitation learning has the advantages that: (1) it gets around the reward misspecification problem and (2) it can mitigate the challenge of exploration.
 Such paradigm has been successfully deployed in e.g. robotics and autonomous driving.
 My research in imitation learning has been focused on understanding the power of interactive expert demonstrations: if we have an expert that can provide real-time, interactive action demonstration (cf. offline IL with expert demonstration trajectories readily available), how can we best utilize it and save its effort?
-[My](https://arxiv.org/abs/2312.16860) [works](https://arxiv.org/abs/2209.12868) make attempts in answering such questions.
+[My](https://arxiv.org/abs/2312.16860) [works](https://arxiv.org/abs/2209.12868) attempts to answer such questions.

 <p float="left">
   <img src="images/IL_RB.png" width="200" />